Ask Rufus

-Ask Rufus is the platinum-selling fifth studio album by funk band Rufus (and their third album featuring singer Chaka Khan), released on the ABC Records label in 1977.
+Ask Rufus is the platinum-selling fifth studio album by funk band Rufus, released on the ABC Records label in 1977.
 The album spent three weeks atop the Billboard R&B Albums Chart in 1977.
+In 2020, it was ranked number 499 on Rolling Stone's 500 Greatest Albums of All Time.

 Background

 By 1977, Rufus and Chaka Khan, now a fragile yet still tight unit, were starting to drift in different directions.
 Recording sessions for this album were troublesome due to tensions between Khan and drummer Andre Fischer.
 Khan's recent marriage to businessman Richard Holland had driven a wedge between Khan and Fischer.
-Khan would later report that during a session, with Holland present, Fischer and Holland had an altercation over a song that led into a fight at the bathroom.
+Khan would later report that during a session, with Holland present, Fischer and Holland had an altercation over a song that led to a fight in the bathroom.
 Upon hearing the struggle, Khan fought Fischer and bandmates reportedly had to carry her away from Fischer.

 As a result, the recording of Ask Rufus was longer than other albums.
 Ask Rufus would turn out to be the final album to feature Fischer, who was a member of the group for five years.
 Despite his departure, Ask Rufus continued the group's success as they headed to the late 1970s.
 On the plus side, they gained another band member via this session.
 Keyboardist David "Hawk" Wolinski joined up with the band after a stint with Madura, thus complementing founding member Kevin Murphy's playing as well.
 Also former member Dennis Belfield returned to co-write "Everlasting Love" with Wolinski and Murphy.